 If resizing is required on any portion of the venting system, use the appropriate table in Appendix G in the latest edition of the National Fuel Gas Code ANSI Z223.1 and/or CSA B149 Installation Codes.

 Thermostat Requirements

-A high quality single stage thermostat with a common terminal is recommended.
+A high quality single stage thermostat with a "C" terminal is recommended to control the GSS9 and ASS9 furnace.

 Thermostat Location